 This is the best way for brands to communicate with consumers, given the influence the network has on the Chinese.

 In addition, brands can create their own page, and customize them at will.
 It should be noted that 56% of Weibo users follow at least one brand on the network.

-With Wechat (Chinese social network most used) February 8, 2016 is the year of the monkey, synonymous with audacity and innovation in the Chinese horoscope.
+With WeChat (Chinese social network most used) February 8, 2016, is the year of the monkey, synonymous with audacity and innovation in the Chinese horoscope.

-Auspicious symbol for the luxury brands that trade with the Asian giant.
+The auspicious symbol for the luxury brands that trade with the Asian giant.
 Accustomed to the original digital operations, Burberry takes the opportunity to make a new demonstration of creativity, in partnership with WeChat, the messaging impossible to circumvent in the Empire of the Middle of the Luxury.

 The British brand has chosen this mobile application to deploy a device dedicated to Chinese consumers.

 These can receive a virtual gift that they must open by shaking or tapping the image, releasing a greeting message.

 They can in turn send a personalized message to their friends and have access to the catalog of accessories designed by Burberry for the Monkey Year, with a gift-wrapping service.

 The brand added a traffic creation device, with Internet users having the opportunity to win Burberry stamped envelopes in limited edition, to be withdrawn in store.